-The Company plans to adopt ASU 2014-09 according to the deferred effective date.
+The Company plans to adopt ASU 2014-09 during the first quarter of fiscal year 2018.
 Reporting entities also have the option of using either a full retrospective or a modified retrospective approach for the adoption of the new standard.
-The Company initiated a steering committee and project team to evaluate the impact of this standard, update any policies and procedures that may be affected and implement the new revenue recognition guidance.
+The Company initiated a steering committee and project team to evaluate the impact of this standard and update any policies and procedures that may be affected and implement the new revenue recognition guidance.
 At this time, the Company is still evaluating the impact this standard will have on its consolidated financial statements.